Skip to main navigation Skip to main content Skip to page footer

 I experienced this firsthand.
 For years I commuted between Germany and Singapore – until I finally moved.
 Physically I was there; emotionally I stayed in Germany.
 My inner dialogue was dominated by judgments: right/wrong, good/bad.
 Everything that didn’t match my expectations met resistance, which I located “out there.”
 That made it nearly impossible for me to be happy in Singapore.

 It was only through my wife’s support and effective coaching that something began to shift.
 Not because the circumstances “out there” changed, but because I started seeing myself as part of the problem – and therefore as part of the solution.
 The resistance wasn’t in Singapore.
 It was in me: in my narratives, my judgments, my language.
-I wasn’t free to respond in a way the situation called for.
+I was not yet free to be-with the situation in the way it was asking to be met.

-That’s where effective leadership begins: not as a technique, but as an invitation to encounter yourself – in the middle of the game, not from the stands.
+That is where effective leadership begins: not as a technique, but as an invitation to encounter yourself in the midst of the situation – on the playing field, not from the stands.

 The Inner Game

 In 1974, Timothy Gallwey captured something in The Inner Game of Tennis that reaches far beyond sport: performance rarely fails for lack of ability.
-It fails for lack of inner freedom – automatic judgments and the urge to control yourself instead of being present.
+It fails for lack of inner freedom – through automatic judgments and the urge to control yourself instead of simply being present, free to be-with the situation as it unfolds.

 You know this.
 The presentation where you’re more concerned with how you’re coming across than with what you’re saying.
 The conversation where you’re already forming your response before the other person has finished speaking.
 The relationship where “being right” has replaced “being connected.”
 You’re running on autopilot and calling it “that’s just who I am.”

 Under pressure, when inner tension rises, we contract.
 Old self-images, familiar moods, well-worn reactions take the wheel.
-Not because we lack knowledge, but because in that moment we’re not free to respond effectively.
+Not because we lack knowledge, but because in that moment we’re not free to respond effectively – not free to be-with the situation in the way it calls for.

 Know Thyself